fumarat/CTRL-F/README.md

 Note that sometimes you have to manually switch back to the PyMol viewer window in order to see the updated "interactive" selection when using the **interactive** mode.

+### Notes on using regular expression

+Instead of providing a strictly alphanumeric search string (i.e. only one-letter code amino acids) you can also use regular expressions to search for various amino acid patters.

+- \d for any single amino acid
+- \d+ or .\* for a continuous stretch of any amino acids
+- [] square brackets for selections of amino acids at a single position.
+For example the search SDF[GKLH]CCV will return a hit in the sequence AAASDFLCCV

 ### License